Materials for interior design

 • Silicate-based plasters

-• Toxic plastic materials
+• Toxic plastics

 Pollution in domestic environments

 Recent studies have shown how the increase in allergies, migraines and conjunctivitis are closely linked to this type of problem.
-Pollutants can also cause more serious and degenerative diseases as the months and years pass.
+Pollutants can also cause more serious and degenerative diseases as months and years pass.
 For all these reasons today we can speak of a real emergency that must be countered as soon as possible.

 Current legislation

-All the materials used for the finishing and production of the furniture must have appropriate fire reaction requirements and in the specific case of wooden surfaces it will be essential that they are treated with special fireproof films.
+All materials used for the finishing and production of furniture must have appropriate fire reaction requirements and in the specific case of wooden surfaces it will be essential that they are treated with special fireproof films.

 Brands and certifications